Are Energy Drinks Bad for Your Liver?

 -

 Sleep Better: Aim for 7–9 hours of rest and reduce blue light at night to feel energized and give your liver time to repair.
+Poor sleep is a common consequence of energy drink overuse, which can negatively impact both physical and cognitive performance.

 -